-When a physician signs the business plan approval form, they are demonstrating their agreement to participate in the three-year business plan for a particular PCN.
+When a physician signs up for membership with the PCN, including all relevant membership forms and documentation, they are demonstrating their agreement to participate in the three-year business plan for that particular PCN.

 To ensure alignment with the ESPCN's business plan, all new applicants must sign an Information Management Agreement (IMA), a business plan amendment (BPA), a letter of participation (LOP), an Alberta Health Physician Consent form (AHPC), and a Physician/Clinic Application with demographic and contact information.
 Applicants must also be members in good standing with the College of Physicians and Surgeons of Alberta (CPSA).
-New clinics are required to ensure they have a Privacy Impact Assessment (PIA) in place and provide the ESPCN with their facility ID, their professional and clinic communication information, hours of operation, EMR type, and other demographic information that will assist the ESPCN in optimizing its service provision to clinics, physicians and patients.
+New clinics are required to ensure they have a Privacy Impact Assessment (PIA) in place and provide the ESPCN with their facility ID, their professional and clinic communication information, hours of operation, EMR type, and other demographic information that will assist the ESPCN in optimizing its service provision to clinics, physicians, and patients.